BroadbandForum/obudpst/README.md

 *Note: This mode of operation is considered low security and should only be utilized temporarily for a migration or upgrade of clients.*

-## Optional Header Checksum and PDU Integrity Checks
+## Optional Header Checksum and Integrity Checks
 On systems where the standard UDP checksum is not being inserted by the protocol stack/NIC, or is not being verified upon reception, corrupt datagrams will be passed up to udpst.
 As of protocol version 11, an optional header